motorlearner/project_tms_coactivation/README.md

 ### data

 There is one csv file per subject.
-Each row corresponds to a new TMS pulse.
+First row are the columns names, each subsequent row corresponds to a new TMS pulse.
 Columns 1-8 hold the binary responses for each muscle.
 Column 9 identifies the stimulation protocol (i.e. which muscle's RMT was used to set the stimulation intensity).

 ### R